100-days-of-data-science-code/100-Days-of-Data-Science/Curriculum.md

 # Curriculum
-#### If you would love to have the doc of the curriculum or a breakdown of each topic kindly send a mail to borisphilosophy@gmail.com using the *Subject* "100daysofdscode"
+#### If you would love to have the doc of the curriculum or a breakdown of each topic kindly send a mail to knightdata2@gmail.com using the *Subject* "100daysofdscode"

 - ## Week 1 Python for Data Science

     - Day 1.
-Introduction on Python for Data Science and Why Data Scientist should use Python.
+Introduction on Python for Data Science and Why Data Scientists uses Python.
     - Day 2.
 Market Potential for Python,5 industries that make effective use of their data, and OOP (object-oriented programming).
     - Day 3.
 The Basic of Python
     - Day 4-5.
-Python Libraries for Data Science
+Intro to Python Libraries for Data Science
     - Project

 - ## Week 2 Statistics and probability(Maths for Data Science)